latiyan09/latiyan09/README.md

 ## Hi there 👋, I'm Siddhant Latiyan

-<h4>Hi!
+Hi!
 My name is Siddhant Latiyan and I am an independent and self-motivated individual with proven ability and experience in Data Analytics projects.
 So far I have worked on numerous projects and dataset analysis, Time Series Forecasting.
-I have also picked up several handy skills like SQL, Python and so on that enhances my skill in the field of data analytics.</h4>
+I have also picked up several handy skills like SQL, Python and so on that enhances my skill in the field of data analytics.

 ### Here are some ideas to get you started: